keithalewis/lac/README.md

 puts "Hello World!"
 ```
 will print `Hello World!` on the standard output stream followed by
-a newline character and return an integer value.
+a newline character and return an integer value, exactly as described in
+the man page.

 `Lac` reads space separated tokens from standard input.
 When it sees `puts` it tries to find a _dictionary_ entry with that key.